+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Sharing a helicopter vs. Private Flights

-In a sharing flight, it will be less expensive, and you may have to change seats to get the most spectacular views.
-Very good for anyone on a tight budget but still having the experience of Everest.
+In a shared flight, it will be less expensive, and you may have to change seats to get the most spectacular views.
+Very good for anyone on a tight budget, but still having the experience of Everest.

 Best Time-Weather of the Tour

-Everest can be flown all-year round, but September to May has skies at their best.
-Stay away during the monsoon (July to mid-September) and the season is wet and cloudy.
+Everest can be flown all year round, but September to May has skies at their best.
+Stay away during the monsoon (July to mid-September), as the season is wet and cloudy.

 Strong sunlight and less oxygen will be experienced at an altitude of above 4,000m.
 Take high SPF sunscreen with sunglasses and warm layers.